Support with food, pets and living expenses

 Help with pet expenses

 Pets are a huge source of comfort, especially when you’re experiencing mental ill health.
 But pets cost money.

 There are some organisations that may be able to help with pet expenses.

 - PDSA provide free or low-cost pet treatment if you get certain benefits and live in their catchment area

 - The Dog’s Trust can provide free healthcare for your dog if you’re homeless or living in temporary housing

 - 7th Heaven Animal Rescue Trust gives emergency pet food packages to people in financial hardship

 - The USPCA provides pet food packages to the Trussel Trust’s foodbanks – you can pick one up if you get a voucher from a referring charity

 Help with essential items

-Charities like the Family Fund, Glasspool and Buttle UK can help you pay for essential items like white goods and furniture.
+There are charities like the Family Fund, Glasspool and Buttle UK who can help you pay for essential items like white goods and furniture.